byomead/udemy-docker-mastery/Notes.md

 - If you want to promote a node, go to a manager node and type: `docker node update --role manager NODE_NAME`.
 - To add a node as a manager by default, run: `docker swarm join-token manager` and it will output the token to join a node as manager.
 - You can operate the entire Swarm from one node, really.

+## Lesson 67.
+Scaling out with an Overlay network
+- Add `--drive overlay` when creating the network.
+- After creating the network, you will notice other two networks: `ingress` (for load balancing) and other with a weird name.
+- This network allows for communication between containers inside a single Swarm.
+This means, connecting between different nodes.
+- You can add IPSec encrypting to the communications as an options, but is oof by default for performance reasons.

+## Lesson 68.
+Scaling out with Routing Mesh.
+- The Routing Mesh routes ingress (incoming) packets for a service to the proper task (container/node).
+- Basically, it is a load balancer that comes out of the box that works on Layer 3 (IP and Ports).
+- Spans across all nodes.
+- It load balances across all the nodes and listening on all the nodes for traffic.
+- Works in two ways:
+  - From container to container in an Overlay network using VIP (Virtual IP).
+If a service has two replicas of the container that handles Backend, for example, a virtual and private IP is exposed in the network so the Frontend only needs to hit to that VIP, and it will re-route and balance between the replicas.
+  - External traffic incoming to published ports (all nodes listen).
+Once a node listens to the traffic, it will re-route it to the proper node and the proper task.

+## Lesson 69.
+Create a Multi-Service Multi-Node Web App
+- Using Docker's Distributed Voting App.
+- Check the `swarm-app-1` directory for the requirements.
+- 1 volume, 2 networks, and 5 services needed.
+- Create the commands needed, spin up services and test app.
+- Use Docker Hub images, never build images in your production Swarm.